As Myanmar opens up, miners weigh potential versus risk

 It lacks guarantees for firms to develop and exploit minerals found through exploration, said Vicky Bowman, a former Rio Tinto executive who is now director of the Myanmar Centre for Responsible Business.

 “The law has got stuck in parliament.
 It’s been through various committees,” she said.
-“But I think now people are realising that the current draft, if adopted, would mean an opportunity to bring the sector up to international standards had been wasted.”
-(Editing by Martin Petty, Henning Gloystein and Alan Raybould)
+“But I think now people are realizing that the current draft, if adopted, would mean an opportunity to bring the sector up to international standards had been wasted.”